Don't miss this free $200 USD credit (Valid for 60 days) on DO, launch your idea now

 priority

 It dictates the priority of the resource.
-It is possible to use a function to generate the priority dynamically through attributes or any other flow you prefer.
+It is possible to use a function to generate the priority dynamically through attributes or any other logic that you prefer.

 # app/sitemaps.py